evaticina/evaticina/README.md

 ## Latest works:

+1. Neural Semantic Retrieval Manifold (NSRM) for Sustainable Document-Centric Decision Making
+- It is a novel AI-based retrieval approach that reconceptualizes document retrieval as a dynamic process of semantic navigation.
+- Funded by Grand.

-1. Allocating AML Analyst Attention: An Explainable Ranking System for Suspicious Transaction Graphs
+2. Allocating AML Analyst Attention: An Explainable Ranking System for Suspicious Transaction Graphs
 - This paper presents an explainable AI-driven AML triage system that ranks, explains, and prioritizes suspicious blockchain transaction subgraphs under limited analyst review capacity.

-2. Neural Semantic Retrieval Manifold (NSRM) for Sustainable Document-Centric Decision Making
-- It is a novel AI-based approach that reconceptualizes document retrieval as a dynamic process of semantic navigation.
+3. A Proposal for AI-Driven Method for Strategic Business Decision-Making
+-

 ## Contact